 In the 18th and 19th centuries, however, the term “Anglican” begins to refer more specifically to a distinct theological position.
 The Dublin-born political philosopher Edmund Burke refers to “Catholicks, Anglicans or Calvinists,” and the historian Thomas Babington Macaulay to Anglican doctrine.
 The French form anglicanisme occurs, it seems, for the first time in 1817, presumably by analogy with gallicanisme, and John Henry Newman uses the phrase “Anglicanism” from 1838 on.

-The term “Anglican Communion” is only first used in 1851, and eventually is used as a defining term at the first Lambeth Conference in 1867.
+The term “Anglican Communion” is eventually used as a defining term at the first Lambeth Conference in 1867.

 Origins in disputes